An independent marketplace for professional journalism, ideas and expertise.

 We built Watchdog City so you can put these independent, non-partisan professional reporters back to work for you.

-Watchdog City is calling on you to unleash the watchdogs: We ask you to help independent journalists rebuild investigative reporting and watchdog beat coverage in your city by supporting their efforts and buying their stories.
+Watchdog City is calling on you to unleash the watchdogs: We ask you to help independent journalists rebuild beat coverage and watchdog investigative reporting in your city by supporting their efforts and buying their stories.

-Watchdog City's marketplace creates a system that allows individual journalists to sell their stories directly to the public.
+Watchdog City's marketplace creates a system that allows individual journalists to sell their stories directly to the public and create News Hubs, which are digital publications, video shows or podcasts.

 Participating Watchdog CityTM Journalists distinguish themselves by pledging to uphold standards of non-partisan journalistic integrity that preserve independence and maintain credibility.